 Guess who said that?
 Thomas Edison – one of his history’s greatest inventors, and also a man who was – in this case…

 Why?
 Think of it this way: a brain without a well-functioning body results in a sad, shackled, unattractive human machine unable to perform functional movement, and a body without a well-functioning brain results in a boring, human bag of meat and muscle.
 If you want to optimize your brain, health, and longevity, then you have to maintain peak physical condition and a lean build.
-And a big step in that direction is understanding efficient and powerful fat loss.
+And a big step in that direction is understanding how to burn fat efficiently.

-But fat loss can be a tough nut to crack.
+But we all know that fat loss can be a tough nut to crack.
 Watching the scale refuse to budge, constant weight fluctuations, and a constant barrage of the latest fat loss tips or miracle pills – talk about frustrating and stressful.

 Think about the last piece of fat loss advice you received.
 Let me guess…it probably went something like this: